 Using PyVRP’s components

 We have relied on the Model interface to solve VRP instances in the examples so far.
-That high-level interface hides a lot of the components that available in PyVRP, which uses a hybrid genetic search algorithm under the hood.
-In this notebook we will investigate these components in more detail to build our own solve function based on hybrid genetic search.
+That high-level interface hides a lot of the components that available in PyVRP, which uses an iterated local search algorithm under the hood.
+In this notebook we will investigate these components in more detail to build our own solve function based on iterated local search.

 Along the way we will solve the RC208.vrp instance, one of the well-known VRPTW benchmark instances of Solomon.
 This instance consists of 100 clients.